 We all spend a lot of time focusing on engagement rings, from trends to carat size to which designers make the best ones, but truth be told, you'll probably spend more time wearing your wedding band post-nuptials.
-The band is usually the ring that makes the cut when you're engaging in an activity that doesn't require a lot of bling (i.e. spin class).
-In addition, with the slew of different types of engagement rings available for the choosing, how does one go about choosing a band to pair with it is a big decision.
+The band is usually the ring that makes the cut when you're engaging in an activity that doesn't require much bling (e.g., cycling class).
+In addition, with the slew of different types of engagement rings available, how to choose a wedding band to pair with it is a big decision.

-Sheffield says, "The problem solitaires often present when looking for a band is that the cross-section is a round or other shape on a slender band.
+"The problem solitaires," Sheffield says, "often present when looking for a band is that the cross section is a round or other shape on a slender band.
 That 'snake that ate an orange' shape means you need a notched band in order for it to sit flush.
 What I have tried to do is make these feel like beautifully designed rings on their own, so without the solitaire, it's still a lovely piece of jewelry."

 Perhaps the easiest type of ring to pair with a band, Sheffield says of three-stone rings, "The great thing about your standard three stones, when they're round, is you can wear them with a flat band.
 In that case, I would recommend playing with metal and diamond color to make a beautiful and maybe even unexpected pairing.
 For example, when a client loves black diamonds but doesn't want them in an engagement ring, she could select a band with black diamonds.
-I am personally a fan of mixing metals, so it's also a great opportunity to layer a yellow or rose gold piece with your platinum, or vice versa!"
+I am personally a fan of mixing metals, so it's also a great opportunity to layer a yellow or rose gold piece with your platinum or vice versa!"

 In the case of an unusually shaped engagement ring, Sheffield confirms that a custom band is the way to go.
 She says, "I often make custom rings for clients who want to fit a ring with an interesting shape or proportion, or just when they want something more elaborate than we offer in the line."

 This post was previously published at an earlier date and has since been updated.